 - A/R and A/P aging — who owes you, and what you owe.

-Automate these four and you’ve covered most of routine reporting.
-Everything else (budgets, departmental P&Ls, KPI dashboards) is a layer you add once the basics run themselves.
+Cover these four and you’ve covered most of routine reporting.
+Everything else (budgets, departmental P&Ls, KPI dashboards) is a layer you add once the basics are repeatable.

 Option 1: Scheduled reports inside QuickBooks

-QuickBooks Online can email a saved report on a recurring schedule, and its Management Reports feature bundles several into a branded pack you can send automatically.
+QuickBooks Online can email a saved report on a recurring schedule, and its Management Reports feature bundles several into a branded pack.
+See Intuit’s official QuickBooks Online documentation for current setup steps and which plans include these features.

 - Good for: a fixed report you read the same way every month.